Psychopoulet/node-pluginsmanager-plugin/README.md

-  "descriptorFile": string; // descriptor file used by the plugin (absolute path) "mediatorFile": string; // mediator file used by the plugin (absolute path) "serverFile": string; // server file used by the plugin (absolute path) }
+  "descriptorFile": string; // descriptor file used by the plugin (absolute path) "mediatorFile": string; // mediator file used by the plugin (absolute path) "serverFile": string; // server file used by the plugin (absolute path) "externalRessourcesDirectory": string; // used to write local data like sqlite database, json files, pictures, etc...
+}
 ```